 - a.
 At least 48 hours in the division, at least 24 hours of which must be in courses of 100 level or above.
 The minimum of 48 hours must include: - b.
 At least 6 hours in each of any five of the following in so far as these hours are applicable toward the B.A. degree: English, Philosophy, Speech, Music, French, German, Spanish, Latin and Greek.
 These hours must include courses beyond the requirements in Freshman English and Foreign Language for promotion to Upper College. - c.
-In addition, at least six hours in the Department of History.

-In Social Science, irrespective of the introductory courses in general education, each program must include:
+In addition, at least six hours in the Department of History. - In Social Science, irrespective of the introductory courses in general education, each program must include: - a.

-- a.
 At least 54 semester hours in the division. - b.
 At least 18 hours and not more than 21 hours in each of two departments.
 No hours in excess of 21 in any one department will be accepted for credit unless the student meets the major requirements of such department for graduation. - c.
 At least 9 hours in each of two other departments, or 18 hours in one other department. - d.
 At least 24 hours of divisional courses on the upper college level. - e.
-At least 24 hours outside the division.

-In Natural Science, in addition to the introductory and other required courses in general education each program must include:
+At least 24 hours outside the division. - In Natural Science, in addition to the introductory and other required courses in general education each program must include: - a.

-- a.
 At least 54 semester hours in the division. - At least 12 semester hours each in Biology, Chemistry, Mathematics, and Physics. - c.
-An additional 6 semester hours in the upper college in the division. - d.
-Courses from any or all of the other divisions are to be substituted for the Introduction to the Natural Sciences.
+An additional 6 semester hours in the upper college in the division.